 Depending on how you would like to use the jQuery element, jQuery can be used in WalkMe in the following locations:

-- Use the jQuery element to identify an element for a step or strong pin a Launcher in the Precision tab of the Options Menu.
+- Use the jQuery element to identify an element for a step or Launcher using the Selected Element tab of the Options Menu.

 - Use the jQuery element to trigger the next step in a Walk-Thru when clicked or hovered in the Additional Step Triggers Menu.